2010

 None

 San Tung’s service is slightly better than the average Chinese restaurant.
 You still have to hunt down waiters to order, get refills, get the check etc. Service and pacing fall fast when the kitchen puts priority on to go orders.
 One wonders why they do not move to a bigger location.
 Come early and get in line.
-The waiting usually starts as early as 5pm.
-You can call ahead to have them put you on the waiting list.
-Small wine list, $10 Corkage.
+The waiting at San Tung usually starts as early as 5 pm.
+You can usually call ahead to have them put you on the waiting list.
+Small wine list, cheap $10 Corkage.

 Come Back?